bump-sh/docs/docs/help/account/billing.md

 - VAT Number

 :::info
-Edited information will only appear on future invoices; it is not possible to edit the details of an already created invoice.
+Updating your billing information will only apply to future invoices; it is not possible to edit the details of an already created invoice.
 :::

 ### Invoices

 Every month, we send your invoice in PDF format to the email address linked to your account.
-You can specify an alternative email address to which they will be sent, for your accounting department, for example.
+You can specify an additionnal email address to which they will be sent, for your accounting department, for example.

 On this page, you will also find a history of your invoices, available in PDF.